kalisio/kdk/docs/api/core/mixins.md

 > Causes the item actions to be automatically refreshed on user' permissions changes.

-## Base Context

-Retrieve the current context of the application from the **contextId** props, usually set on the target route:
-* **clearContext()** clears actions set by the context and context in store
-* **refreshContext()** clears the current context if **contextId** is not set or retrieve it if different from current one
-* **getActionsForContext()** can be overridden in concrete context-aware components to provide actions required by the context to be set it in the [application bar](./components.md#layout), default behavior is to get the action list from the configuration `context.actions` property.

-The context service to be used is the one set in the `context.service` property of the [configuration](./application.md#configuration).

-> Causes the context to be automatically refreshed on route change.

-> Will make the context available in the `context` property of the [global store](./application.md#store).

 ## Service Proxy

 Make it easier to access an underlying service from the **contextId** and **service** props: